What Is Commercial Health Insurance?

 Commercial health insurance plans typically offer a range of coverage options to meet the diverse needs of policyholders.
 These may include:

-1. Hospitalization coverage: This includes inpatient care, surgeries, and related medical services received in a hospital setting.
+1. Hospitalization coverage includes inpatient care, surgeries, and related medical services in a hospital setting.

 2. Outpatient care: Coverage for visits to doctors, specialists, and other healthcare providers outside of a hospital, including diagnostic tests, therapies, and preventive services.